-How does Trump solve a problem like Kushner?
+Donald Trump's Jared Kushner dilemma

 Trump, publicly, remains entirely supportive of his son-in-law.
 "Jared is doing a great job for the country," he told the Times Sunday night.
 "I have total confidence in him."
 And, Kushner -- and Ivanka -- are "laying low," certain that he will survive this episode.

+A source familiar with Kushner's White House duties told CNN's Jim Acosta Tuesday that the senior adviser isn't giving up any part of his vast portfolio, including Middle East peace and streamlining government.

+Kushner "has a strong team around him working on every part of his portfolio," the source said.

-But, privately the picture is less clear.
+But privately, the picture is less clear.

 This, on Kushner, comes from Politico: